Fargo's Future: Proposed Convention Center

 Business Opportunities

-The convention center would provide local business owners valuable networking opportunities, allowing them to connect with visitors and event organizers.
+The convention center would provide local business owners with valuable networking opportunities, allowing them to connect with visitors and event organizers.
 The steady stream of visitors drawn by events would increase business revenue, helping them expand and grow.
 This sustained economic activity can foster partnerships and collaborations that boost the local economy.

 Convention Center Benefits